 Where to eat?

 Baczewski restaurant on Shevska street!

 It really is THE BEST restaurant we have ever been to.
-Food is extremly delicious there.
+Food is extremely delicious there.

 It is also very cheap.

-We recommend you going there for a breakfast.
-For only $4 per person you will get access to the buffet with awesome food and even free alcohol!
+We recommend going there for breakfast.
+For only $4 per person, you will get access to the buffet with awesome food and even free alcohol!

 2. Kryjvka restaurant on Rynok Square.